-Thank you for your interest in California Lutheran University’s CAPS’ training site.
+Thank you for your interest in California Lutheran University CAPS training site.
 We provide training to future psychologists at the post-doctoral and practicum level.
 The information provided on this page is meant to help make the process easier by answering questions about your training needs.
-If you have any questions, please contact our Director, Dr. Ginny Maril, directly at email@example.com.
+If you have any questions, please contact us at (805) 493-3727.

 As such, training at CAPS is not based on a single model or approach.
-We believe that the most important aspects of training in brief therapy involve all of the following:
+We believe that the most important aspects of training at our site involve all of the following:

 - An attitudinal shift on the part of the therapist that embraces the efficacy of brief therapy for many client concerns